Mabel Oboh: Politics

 In 2020, Oboh joined ADC and becoming the party public spokesperson of African Democratic Congress (ADC) in Lagos State.

 She was an aspirant on the platform of African Democratic Congress in the 2020 Edo State gubernatorial election.

 Oboh became the gubernatorial candidate of the African Democratic Congress (ADC) in the 19 September 2020, governorship election in Edo State.
 She defected to the Peoples Democratic Party (PDP) after coming fourth in the 2020 Edo State gubernatorial election.

 In 2022, she returned back to African Democratic Congress (ADC) and was appointed the Party National Diversity and Inclusion (D&I) Secretary where she would be relating with the electorate.

 In 2023, she was appointed executive board member, media, and international relations of Conservatives Friends of Africa Scotland, UK (CFoAfricaScotland) and African Democratic Congress (ADC) National Publicity Secretary of the party.

+In 2025, She was appointed as the Director of Communications for the African Democratic Congress (ADC) Lagos State before becoming the ADC South-South Zonal Publicity Secretary and A Member of ADC Edo State and Zonal Leadership Team.

 Mocsos

 She founded the Mabel Oboh Centre for Save our Stars (MOCSOS), with the sole aim of catering to the health needs of Nigerian entertainers.
 The foundation has assisted Yellow Banton and Sadiq Daba.